yamiacat/Legal/index.md

 ### Markdown

-Markdown is (╯°□°）╯︵ ┻━┻.
+Markdown is ┬─┬ノ( ◕◡◕ ノ).
 It includes conventions for

 ```markdown
 Syntax highlighted code block